AlkorZ3/Quakecraft/README.md

+### This version of QuakeCraft is a fork from bl4ckskull666
 ### This Scource Code is free available all time for everybody.
 The only condition to use is to add your own name to the version number in the plugin.yml of the plugin.

 ![Quake Plugin](https://media.forgecdn.net/avatars/67/696/636163107094889338.png)

-# Quake_v1.14.4
+# Quake_v3.5.0-Alpha
-This Quake Version is for Minecraft Spigot 1.14.4.
+This Quake Version is for Minecraft Spigot 1.16.5.

 For Questions and Help please join [Discord](https://www.survival-piraten.de/discord) , after join type !ahoi and !coding in Lobby channel.